 Maintained his PhD work in dentine sensitivity, assessment and treatment.

-Relationships between gum disease and diseases elsewhere in the body, involving a range of investigations, collaborating with colleagues at King's Health Partners and elsewhere.
+Relationships between gum disease and diseases elsewhere in the body, involving a range of investigations, collaborating with colleagues at King's Health Partners, nationally and internationally.

-Other ongoing work: New diagnostic markers for gum disease, treatment of failing dental implants and clinical trials of treatments.
+Other ongoing work: new diagnostic markers for gum disease, treatment of failing dental implants, behavioural aspects of treatment and clinical